Hubyxo/3AHIT-25-26/README.md

-# 📂 Software Development Projects 2025/26
+# 📂 Coding Projects – School Year 2025/26

 Welcome to this repository! 🚀

-This is where I upload **all my projects from the subject _Software Development_**.
+Here I upload **all my coding projects** from the subjects
+**IT Projects**, **Software Development**, and **Media Technology**.
-The projects are **available to everyone** – for learning, use, or inspiration.
+All projects are freely available – to learn from, use, or take inspiration.

 ---

 ## 📌 Contents
-- 🖥️ School projects in the field of **software development**
+- 🖥️ School projects from **IT Projects**, **Software Development**, and **Media Technology**
-- 📚 Sample programs & exercises
+- 📚 Example programs & exercises
 - 🔧 Practical applications and experiments

 ---

-## 🤝 Use
+## 🤝 Usage
-- The code may be used freely.
+- The code can be used freely.
-- Feedback, suggestions for improvement, or pull requests are welcome!
+- Feedback, suggestions, or pull requests are very welcome!

 ---

 ## 📬 Contact
-If you have any questions or would like to know more about a project,
+If you have questions or want to know more about a project,
-please feel free to contact me.
+feel free to reach out.

 ---
-✨ Have fun browsing and trying things out!
+✨ Have fun exploring and experimenting!